 Durkin comes to CCU after stints at Bowling Green, Hofstra, Richmond and UMass

-Bill Durkin came to Coastal Carolina in March of 2013 and is in his first season as the Chanticleers running backs coach.
+Bill Durkin is in his second season as the Chanticleers running backs coach.
 Durkin will also be heavily involved in the CCU special teams.

 In 2012 BGSU was one of the least sacked teams in the country, allowing just 15 sacks in 13 contests.
 Helping these numbers were a pair of All-MAC award winners in Jordon Roussos (second team) and Flewellyn (third team).
 It was the first time two BGSU offensive lineman earned All-MAC in the same season since 2005.

 In 2011 the offensive line returned four starters including Ben Bojicic, who earned third team All-MAC honors, and the group helped pave the way for freshman running back Anthon Samuel, who was named MAC Freshman of the Year.

 Durkin spent the 2008 and ‘09 seasons at Hofstra, where he served on staff with current CCU offensive coordinator Dave Patenaude.
 While with the Pride, Durkin was the offensive line coach and running game coordinator in 2008-09.
 He added assistant head coach to his title in 2009.

 Prior to his time at Hofstra, Durkin spent 11 seasons at the University of Richmond, where he was part of four conference championship teams.
 He joined the Spiders’ program in 1997 as tight ends and offensive tackles coach, and he coached two all-conference selections and one All-American during his three seasons.